That dollar amount results from a 25% advance compared to $2.55 billion 5 years earlier during 2020.

 Below are exports from Georgia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Georgia’s goods trail Georgian importer spending on foreign products.

-Under the mineral fuels including oil category, Georgia has highly negative net exports and therefore deep international trade deficits for particularly refined oils and petroleum gases.
+Under the mineral fuels including oil category, Georgia records highly negative net exports and therefore deep international trade deficits typically for particularly refined oils and petroleum gases.

-These cashflow deficiencies clearly indicate Georgia’s competitive disadvantages in the international pharmaceuticals market, but also represent key opportunities for Georgia to improve its position in the global economy through focused innovations.
+These cashflow deficiencies clearly indicate Georgia’s competitive disadvantages in the international energy market, but also represent key opportunities for Georgia to improve its position in the global economy through focused innovations.

 Georgian Export Companies